-The popular swim club offers lake swimming behind protected enclosures as well waterslides and other amusements.
-You can rent deck...
+The popular public lido below the castle offers lake swimming behind protected enclosures as well as waterslides and other...

 Grajska cesta 25 · interesting places nearby